HANSI ZHU

 University seals are visual abstractions of educational ideology.
 The motifs that appear most frequently across the nation’s university seals reinforce a shared cultural imagination of what education is meant to represent.

-This interactive web experience interprets the American public’s perception of education through the values projected by those seals.
-It uses data from manually deconstructing the seals of the first 100 entries on Forbes’ List of America’s Top Colleges to visualize the country’s educational mythology.
+This interactive web experience interprets the American educational imagination through the values projected by those seals.
+It uses data from manually deconstructing the official seals of 100 universities to invite inquiry into the visual language of education.

 Info